-- a) To establish the possibility of granting licenses and authorizations to entities (individuals, or public or private legal entities) involved in international transfers of goods, which gives them the right to import and export, transit, or conduct negotiations followed by signing of economic agreements with other countries as well as to revoke these permits when the entities violate state legislation in the field of state export control. - b) To establish the possibility of guaranteeing the issuance of international certificates for import and end user certificates. - c) To assess the conditions of registration of entities aiming to conduct international transfers of military goods with AKSHE. - d) To assess the possibility of submitting proposals to the Council of Ministers through the Minister of Defense.
+- a) To establish the possibility of granting licenses and authorizations to entities (individuals, or public or private legal entities) involved in international transfers of goods, which gives them the right to import and export, transit, or conduct negotiations followed by signing of economic agreements with other countries as well as to revoke these permits when the entities violate state legislation in the field of state export control. - b) To establish the possibility of guaranteeing the issuance of international certificates for import and end-user certificates; - c) To assess the conditions of registration of entities aiming to conduct international transfers of military goods with AKSHE; - d) To assess the possibility of submitting proposals to the Council of Ministers through the Minister of Defense.

-The approval of the Law No. 9707 on "State Control of Import-Export Activity of Military Equipment and Dual-use Goods and Technologies" was followed by drafting of the secondary legislation and thus provided for establishment of the legal basis for state national export control activity.
+After the Law No. 9707 on "State Control of Import-Export Activity of Military Equipment and Dual-use Goods and Technologies", with changes, was approved, secondary legislation was drafted thus providing for the establishment of the legal basis for state national export control activity.